PTSD: National Center for PTSD

 Explains the theoretical model and session content of Prolonged Exposure (PE), including a review of effectiveness research and studies including special populations and comorbidities.

-Explains the theoretical model and session content of Eye Movement Desensitization and Reprocessing (EMDR), including a review of effectiveness research as studies including comorbidities.
+Explains the theoretical model and session content of Eye Movement Desensitization and Reprocessing (EMDR), including a review of effectiveness research among different populations or those with comorbidities.

 - Treating Survivors in the Acute Aftermath of Traumatic Events

 Describes the complexity of therapy decisions following traumatic events, such as: the nature of events, phases of coping, assessment and evaluation, and intervention information noting specific techniques for acute stress.

 - Clinician's Guide to Medications for PTSD

 Discusses evidence and general neurobiology for use of medications to treat PTSD, including effectiveness, common barriers, and important considerations.

 - Use of Benzodiazepines for PTSD in Veterans Affairs

 Explains recommendation and evidence against use of benzodiazepines for treatment of PTSD and VA efforts to reduce use of these medications.